SteveBarnett/Remixing/_thinking/less-ai-please.md

 ### Bring The Noise

-Valid problems and issues are being ignored or dismissed.
-Keep the focus on the current harms, not the speculative risks.
+<div class="boxout-light">Valid problems and issues are being ignored or dismissed.<br><strong>Keep the focus on the current harms, not speculative risks.</strong></div>

+#### Be a Luddite

-Scandalous framing: be a Luddite.
-In the historical sense (against technologies of control and coercion), not the modern sense (opposed or resistant to new technologies).
-Technology should be used to empower humans, not devalue and displace them.
+In [the historical sense](https://en.wikipedia.org/wiki/Luddite) (oppose and resist technologies of control and coercion), not [in the modern sense](https://en.wikipedia.org/wiki/Luddite#Modern_usage) (oppose or resist new technologies in general).

+- Notice where technology is being used to devalue and displace humans.
+- Publicly and loudly voice your concerns.

 #### The Bad Parts